 - 2 teaspoons Chinese cooking wine or dry sherry

-- Remove from heat and toss with sesame seeds and serve immediately.
+- Remove from heat and garnish with sesame seeds.

 Products I used in this recipe: